Shing Yin Khor: Say it with Noodles (2018)

 The American Dream?
-A Journey on Route 66
+A Journey on Route 66 (2019)

 The American Dream?
-A Journey on Route 66: Discovering Dinosaur Statues, Muffler Men, and the Perfect Breakfast Burrito is an autobiographical graphic novel by Shing Yin Khor.
+A Journey on Route 66: Discovering Dinosaur Statues, Muffler Men, and the Perfect Breakfast Burrito is an autobiographical graphic novel by Khor.
 It described a road trip they took along U.S. Route 66, in part to discover themselves and the other America (outside of their home of Los Angeles) they knew little about.
 The novel covers the history of Route 66 and the boom and bust its populations have faced, while visiting and drawing kitschy tourist traps, giant sculptures and abandoned roadside attractions.

 A reviewer for The A.V.
 Club said of the novel, "If not for Khor's art, the book might have still been a bit of a dry read.
 But rich with water colors and visible sketch lines under finished shapes, it feels organic and alive.
 It's rich with texture and soft shapes, smiling faces that are simple without being overly cartoonish.
 There are several double-page spreads that capture the incredible vistas and remarkable secrets Route 66 holds for travelers...
 Khor's awe and frustration and joy as they encounter new things are all palpable.
 It makes clear how Khor's own experiences and needs shaped their trip and the book itself, which leads gracefully into exploration of Khor's complicated relationship with America as an immigrant...
 It's a journey made up of the weird and wonderful, as well as the deeply concerning ways that people leave their mark on the world."
 Kirkus Reviews said, "Through bright, expressive watercolor illustrations, Khor portrays the memorable locations they pass through...
 They detail both the amusing (going to the bathroom outdoors) and emotional (loneliness and exhaustion) challenges of being a traveler.
 Khor's pilgrimage is as much an exploration of themself as it is of nostalgic Americana.
 Their travels inspire them to share insights into their path to atheism, their anger with xenophobia and racism—which are provoked when they find a motel labeled "American owned"—and the meaning of "home."
 Many of Khor's observations will resonate with those who have questioned national identity and the sense of belonging."

+The Legend of Auntie Po (2021)

+In 2021, Khor released their second full-length graphic novel and first middle grade historical fiction book The Legend of Auntie Po.
+Set shortly after the Chinese Exclusion Act, it focuses on a young girl named Mei and her father who work at a California logging camp and the stories Mei tells "of Paul Bunyan and Babe the Blue Ox, reimagined as the legends of Auntie Po and her faithful blue buffalo, Pei Pei".
+The Legend of Auntie Po was a 2021 finalist for the National Book Award for Young People's Literature and won the 2021 Eisner Award for Best Publication for Teens.